ericgjackson/lexatious_web/README.md

 <img alt="Lexatious logo" height="80" src="https://raw.githubusercontent.com/ericgjackson/lexatious_web/main/imgs/logo.png" />
 </div>

-Lexatious is a novel word game, somewhat similar to Scrabble.
-This repo implements the web front end to Lexatious.
-Visit
-<a href="https://lexatious.com">lexatious.com</a> to play Lexatious in your browser.
+Lexatious is a novel word game, created by Eric Jackson, somewhat similar to Scrabble.
+This repo contains the web front end.
+Visit <a href="https://lexatious.com">lexatious.com</a> to play Lexatious in your browser.

 Apps are also available for Android and iOS: